Shirodkar-Shubham-GitHub/Zomato_Analysis/README.md

 * **Visualization**:
   * A pie chart or bar chart to show the availability of online delivery.

+## Deployment
+   This project was deployed on PythonAnywhere.
+Follow the platform's instructions to deploy your Django application.

 ## Conclusion
 The Zomato dataset analysis reveals key insights into the restaurant industry, including customer preferences, pricing trends, and geographical distribution.
 Popular cuisines like North Indian, Chinese, and Fast Food dominate, while cities such as New Delhi, Gurgaon and noida lead in restaurant density.
 Most restaurants cater to budget-friendly price ranges, with premium options showing greater cost variation.
 A strong correlation between ratings and votes highlights the importance of quality in customer engagement.
 The rise of online delivery services reflects changing consumer habits, emphasizing the shift toward convenience and digital platforms.
 These findings offer actionable insights for businesses to optimize their strategies and enhance customer satisfaction.